 Above all else, the story has to be real.
 One main goal of sharing your story with customers is to build trust.
 Telling a true story will not only help build trust, but also help reinforce a consistent customer experience.

-Relatability: The best stories are the best because people relate to them.
+The best stories relate to their audience.
 Readers empathize with the situation, with the characters, with the problem.
 They see themselves in the story.
 If they connect with the story, they connect with your brand.

-Relevance: Don’t lose sight of your brand’s product or service in the story.
+Don’t lose sight of your brand’s product or service in the story.
 The role of your brand in the story is vital to producing actionable results beyond an emotional connection.
 And remember: you’re not the hero.
 Your customer is.
 How can the perspective you choose highlight that and position your brand as a tool to help the hero?

 A Johns Hopkins’ researcher predicted Budweiser’s puppy-starring 2014 Super Bowl ad would be a winner based on his two-year study of commercials.
 The research proved that “people are attracted to stories because we’re social creatures and we relate to other people.”
 Even with a lineup of commercials featuring cute animals, beautiful celebrities, new cars, delicious food, etc., the structure of the content is what predicted its success.